okyeron/OMX-27/README.md

 A: This project uses SK6812-MINI-E reverse mount LEDs.
 They are somewhat hard to find, so I'll try to offer them included with kits.
 They are easy to solder, even if you've not done much SMD.

 Q: Can I get the Gerbers or order the pcbs myself?
-A: Not sure about open sourcing yet.
+A: No. Not sure about open sourcing yet.

 Q: Can I get some of those windowed keycaps you're using?
 A: Yes.